per-gron/HSPad/README.markdown

+# HSPad

 A simple AudioUnit instrument based on the PADSynth algorithm.
-It is intended to sound like the characteristic pad that is all to common in music from Hillsong United and related bands.
+It is intended to sound like the characteristic pad that is all too common in music from Hillsong United and related bands.
 It is capable of a range of sounds, but the sweet spot is definitely there, and it won't do anything very different from it.